-Rice.
-Many Filipinos will not survive a day without it.
-A meal is not a meal without it.
-And this is true in our household.
+This is true in our household.
 Yes, we have even brought our reliable electric rice cooker when we go camping.
-And in campgrounds that has no electric outlets, we cook our rice in the public shower where there is electric outlets (of course we could have cook rice in the campfire, but that is too much of a hassle).
+And in campgrounds that has no electric outlets, we cook our rice in the public shower where there is electric outlets.
+Of course we could have cook rice in the campfire, but that is too much of a hassle.

 For Filipinos, even our prayer is different…… Lord, give us this day, our daily…rice.